 How about public water supplies?

-Before purchasing any property, you must be certain there is a good supply of water available on your off-grid property or at least that you can have access to one without major obstacles.
+Before purchasing any property, you must be certain there is a good supply of water available on your off-grid property.
+If that’s not the case, at least that you can have access to one without major obstacles.
 Spend some time to assess your future property, to identify the water sources and put them to the test.
 It will save you a big headache later down the road if you have water on your off-grid property.

 If you found this article useful, please vote for Prepper’s Will as a top prepper website: